Allowable Business Expenses UK 2026/27: What You Can Claim Against Tax

 What's the difference between an allowable expense and a capital allowance?

 Allowable expenses are day-to-day running costs deducted immediately (rent, utilities, stationery).
 Capital allowances are for long-term assets (vehicles, equipment, machinery) and are typically claimed as a percentage of the value over several years, though the Annual Investment Allowance allows immediate 100% deduction for qualifying purchases.
+See our capital allowances guide for the full breakdown.

 Can I claim for clothes I wear to work?